dmlc/dgl/examples/pytorch/mixhop/README.md

 --num-layers       int     Number of GNN layers.
 Default is 4.
 --input-dropout    float   Dropout applied at input layer.
 Default is 0.7.
 --layer-dropout    float   Dropout applied at hidden layers.
 Default is 0.9.
---p                list    Powers list of adjacency matrix.
+--p                list    List of powers of adjacency matrix.
 Default is [0, 1, 2].
 ```

 ###### Examples